-Candidates for the Doctor of Philosophy (PhD) must complete ten core courses and eight elective courses (and associated labs, if any).
-Students must earn credit for a minimum of 72 semester hours, including at least 24 didactic credit hours.
-The core curriculum includes: a four-course theory sequence on probability, inference, and statistical learning; a four-course methodology sequence on foundational frequentist, Bayesian, and likelihood-based methods, linear regression, and generalized linear regression; and a two-course sequence on collaboration in statistical science.
+Candidates for the Ph.D. must complete eight core courses and nine elective courses (and associated labs, if any).
+Students must earn credit for a minimum of 72 semester hours, including at least 24 formal, didactic credit hours.
+The core curriculum includes: a three-course theory sequence on probability, inference, and stochastic processes; a three-course methodology sequence on foundational frequentist, Bayesian, and likelihood-based methods, linear regression, and generalized linear regression; and a two-course sequence on collaboration in biomedical science.
+Students are expected to receive a grade of Borbetter in core courses and maintain an overall GPA of at least 3.0.
 Modifications to the core curriculum may be made with written approval from the Director of Graduate Studies as part of an individualized academic plan.
-Students are required to pass the MS/PhD series 1 comprehensive examinations at the PhD level, the PhD series 2 comprehensive examinations, and the doctoral qualifying examination, at which time they may earn a non-thesis MS (in passing).
+Students are required to pass the M.S./Ph.D. series 1 at the Ph.D. level and the Ph.D. series 2 applied comprehensive examinations, and the doctoral qualifying examination, at which time they may earn a non-thesis M.S. (in passing).
 They are required to serve as a teaching assistant for at least four approved courses.
 They need to submit a doctoral dissertation that details original research and methodological contributions that advance the knowledge of the discipline of biostatistics and defend their dissertation to their dissertation committee in an open forum.